Eleven Park: A Transformational Neighborhood Development

 This is more than a stadium, it is the opportunity to create a vibrant community that will attract individuals and families from near and far to live, work, and play – creating jobs and improving quality of place far beyond gameday.

-This development is not asking for a penny in appropriations from city or state governments.
-Instead it will create a community asset through a public-private partnership.
+This development will create a community asset through a public-private partnership.

 The project scope